ionic-team/vscode-ionic/roadmap.md

 ## 1.59

-- Recommendations for Angular upgrade to next Major
-- If on Angular 17+ check if builder is not ES Build and provide migration
 - Recommendation for experimental migration to Angular standalone components
 - Recommendation for experimental migration to Angular built-in control flow syntax
-- Remove switch to esbuild from experiments if Angular 17
 - Recommendation of migration to @ionic/angular (major versions) and link to migration doc
-- Recommendation of migration of Capacitor and link to migration docs

 ## Important